 - Pass all classes;

 - Audition (performers) or crew (technicians/designers) for a major production each semester ; and

 - Serve the production and department as a model citizen.

 Please Note: Students awarded theatre scholarships are expected to audition for each major production.
 If not cast they will be expected to assist the production in other capacities.

-For further information or to schedule an audition contact Rebecca Engle, Director of Theatre, (925) 631-4159, or email, email@example.com.
+For further information or to schedule an audition contact Rebecca Engle, Theatre Program Director, at (925) 631-4159 or [email protected].